progdisc/rules/README.md

    every channel.

-1. Post your question in one and only one channel before waiting for a response.
+1. Post your question in one and only one channel before waiting for a response.<br>

-1. Cross posting will not get you an answer sooner, and it will split the discussion into redundant and/or conflicting answers.
+   Cross posting will not get you an answer sooner, and it will split the discussion into redundant and/or conflicting answers.
 Directing people to your question is a better strategy than reposting it.

 1. No unsolicited DMs.
-Do not DM other users for help regarding programming.
+Do not DM other users for help regarding programming.<br>

-1. The Mods cannot moderate DMs,it is better for your learning to have as many eyes on the problem as possible, and silent others may benefit from your questions’ answers.
+   The Mods cannot moderate DMs,it is better for your learning to have as many eyes on the problem as possible, and silent others may benefit from your questions’ answers.